Parents of Junior Counselors

 3) How do you choose which age group they are assigned?

 We assign Junior Counselors to specific groups based on goodness of fit.
 We look at a variety of factors based on their application, interview, and training day, including age, skills, personality traits and experience.
 Most importantly, we assess who we think they will work with best.
-All of our JCs are paired with Senior Counselors, and we intentionally place everyone where we believe they will be most successful and contribute to camp most effectively.
+All of our JCs are paired with Senior Counselors – and most also have a partner Junior Counselor – and we intentionally place everyone where we believe they will be most successful and contribute to camp most effectively.

 4) What should my Junior Counselor bring to camp each day?

-Junior Counselors should bring a backpack with a peanut-free lunch, water bottle, and swim suit (unless placed in Junior Outpost).
+Junior Counselors should bring a backpack with a lunch, water bottle, swim suit, and optional towel.
 Hats and non-smart watches are recommended.
 Outpost provides sunscreen, water refill stations, and a daily snack.

 5) My teen cannot commit to the entire two weeks.
 Can they be a JC for just a few days?

 Unfortunately, no. We need students to commit to the entire two-week program.
-While this is often difficult, we have many high school students who can commit to the entire two week session.
-We do not make exceptions.
+While this is often difficult, we have many high school students who can commit to the entire two-week session.
+We do not make exceptions (unless Session 4 is not filled, and a returning JC can commit to at least one week).

 6) Will they receive volunteer hours?

-Upon completion, your teen will receive a certificate of leadership completion.
+Upon completion, your teen will receive a certificate of service leadership hours.
 This will serve to show their successful completion of the Junior Counselor Program.
 As a participant in the Junior Counselor Leadership in Training program, your teen is not officially a “volunteer.”
 They are a camper in leadership training.
-However, some schools do accept the certificate as documentation of serving in a volunteer position.
-Our directors are also happy to provide letters of recommendation in the future, and JCs often seek these for college applications and/or applications to school clubs and societies such as National Honor Society.
+However, most schools do accept the certificate as documentation of service/community hours.
+Our directors are also happy to provide letters of recommendation in the future, and JCs often seek these for college applications, scholarships, and/or applications to school clubs and societies such as National Honor Society.

 More Questions?
 Email the office at jc@outpostsummercamps.com or give us a call at 858-842-4900.